satomiichii/yearone_takehome/README.md

   ![singleView](https://github.com/satomiichii/yearone_takehome/blob/main/public/gifs/singleView.gif)

-- In the detail page, user can give the movie thums up or thums down and the number of vote are stored in the database
+- In the detail page, user can give the movie thums up or thums down and the number of vote are stored in the database.

   ![vote](https://github.com/satomiichii/yearone_takehome/blob/main/public/gifs/vote.gif)